Here on the blog, this month is devoted to introducing you to the Core 4 – my four Pillars of Health – and the first is to Eat Nourishing Foods.

 So I reflected on and researched the aspects of health that lead to balance, the things that helped me take my own wellness back.
-And those four foundational guides became the framework for the Harder to Kill Challenge.
+And those four foundational guides became the framework for the Core 4 Program and book.

 The idea is not to do one thing perfectly – like eat the most “clean,” perfect diet – but rather to take care of yourself in all four areas.
 Essentially, it’s about being a generalist and looking after your physical, mental/emotional, and spiritual health.

-Of the hundreds and hundreds of people I’ve coached in the Harder to Kill Challenge since 2015, an overwhelming majority come to the program focusing really hard on one or two pillars at the expense of the others…and still feeling less-than-good as a result.
+Of the hundreds and hundreds of people I’ve coached in the Core 4 Program since 2015, an overwhelming majority come to the program focusing really hard on one or two pillars at the expense of the others…and still feeling less-than-good as a result.
 One of my favorite quotes is, “You don’t know what you don’t know.”

-So the Challenge is where we shine a light on what you don’t know.
+So the program is where we shine a light on what you don’t know.
 (Not surprisingly, the unofficial motto is Learn, Explore, Grow.)

-My Four Pillars of Health – what I lovingly call the Core Four – are:
+My four Pillars of Health – what I lovingly call the Core 4 – are:

 Eat nourishing foods